Milpirri Banner - WAMPANA (Spectacled Hare Wallaby)

 Wampana story by Henry Jakamarra Cook 1998 in Barbara Glowczewski, (2001) Dream Trackers: Yapa Art and Knowledge of the Australian Desert.
 (Multi-Media Recordings of Lajamanu Area).
 Paris: UNESCO

 Wampana dreaming travels over many sites through Warlpiri country.
-The Wampana dreaming ancestors start from the important site Wirnparrku before traveling north through the Central Tanami Desert.
+The Wampana dreaming ancestors start from the important site Wirnparrku before travelling north through the Central Tanami Desert.

 “At Miyamiya (Central Tanami Desert) the Wampana Wallabies held a Jardiwanpa, the fire ceremony for settling disputes that belongs to the Jupurrurla and Jakamarra and their sisters.”